LinkedInLearning/hands-on-react-2508422/README.md

 # Hands-On Introduction: React
-This is the repository for the LinkedIn Learning course Hands-On Introduction: React .
+This is the repository for the LinkedIn Learning course Hands-On Introduction: React.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Hands-On Introduction: React ][lil-thumbnail-url]